codeforamerica/project-ideas/README.md

 # Project Ideas

-Using [Issues](https://github.com/codeforamerica/health-project-ideas/issues) to manage ideas for health (and human service) projects at CfA.
+Using [Issues](https://github.com/codeforamerica/health-project-ideas/issues) to manage ideas for health (and human service), safety & justice, and economic development projects at CfA.

 Got an idea?
 Even a tiny one?
 SHARE IT!